Mfys212/VideoCaptioning/README.md

-Transformer Model for Machine Translate and Question Answer
+Transformer Model for Text Generation, Machine Translate, and Question Answer